Diriyah: The Birthplace of Saudi Arabia

 At-Turaif — the palace, administrative, and residential complex of the first Saudi state — survived the 1818 destruction in partial form.
 The mud-brick ruins that remain represent one of the largest surviving examples of Najdi architectural tradition: multi-storey structures with decorative plasterwork, distinctive triangular crenellations, and internal courtyard planning.

-UNESCO inscribed At-Turaif on the World Heritage List in 2010, recognising both its historical significance and its architectural importance.
+UNESCO inscribed At-Turaif on the World Heritage List in 2010, recognising both its historical significance and its architectural importance as a prime expression of the Najdi building style.
 The site has been partially stabilised and restored — ongoing work continues under the Diriyah Gate Authority.

 Frequently Asked Questions